Hague, Saskatchewan

-Hague is a small rural town in Saskatchewan, Canada, located approximately 47 kilometres north of Saskatoon along Highway 11.
+Hague is a small rural town in Saskatchewan, Canada, located about 47 km north of Saskatoon along Highway 11.
 Hague was established in the late nineteenth century as a Mennonite community farming the fertile land in the area.

 Hague is growing due to its relatively low cost of living compared to Saskatoon.
 However, the town's connection to the farming community remains strong.
 It has a school, arena (with hockey and curling), grocery store, hardware store, Credit Union, post office, one restaurant, two gas stations, and a vehicle dealership.
 Construction on Highway 11 North was completed July 2011, twinning the Highway between Hague and Saskatoon.

 History

 Hague was first settled by farmers in the late 1800s and early 1900s.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Hague had a population of 889 living in 339 of its 355 total private dwellings, a change of from its 2016 population of 874.
 With a land area of 1.27 km2, it had a population density of in 2021.